 We wouldn’t be able to do this without the guidance of our highly valued IHQ Directors who help coordinate the work carried out by our 70 frontline staff and 100 Honorary Chaplains at 200 ports spread across 50 different countries.

 Read on to learn more about the roles carried out by our IHQ Directors starting with our Secretary General Andrew Wright:

 I have been the Secretary General here since 2013, overseeing the charity and providing overall strategy and direction.

 Before joining the Mission, I worked at the Royal National Mission to Deep Sea Fishermen, as Senior Chaplain and Director of Operations.
-I’ve also worked as a curator in one of Liverpool’s most deprived estates, served parishes in Carlisle and Wigan, and been a Chaplain of St Edward’s school in Oxford.
+I’ve also worked as a curate in one of Liverpool’s most deprived estates, served parishes in Carlisle and Wigan, and been a Chaplain of St Edward’s school in Oxford.

 Follow me on Twitter @revwright58

 I’ve worked at the Mission since 2007 and now have oversight of Strategy Delivery, HR, Governance, Risk Management, Learning and Development, Property Management and IT.

 Before joining the Mission, I’d been working as an architect for nearly a decade.
 I left that industry to join the charity sector and after being here for four years I gained a Master’s Degree in Human Resource Management.
 I’m also a chartered member of the Chartered Institute of Personnel Development and recently gained an MBA.